Gromov-Witten Theory of Complete Intersections via Nodal Invariants: Introduction

-The non-trivial step is to show that these coefficients are solutions of a system of linear equations obtained by applying the splitting axiom to simple nodal Gromov--Witten invariants, as in \eqref{eq_intro_splitting}, and that this system is invertible.
+$\bullet$ The second step of the proof of Theorem \ref{thm_intro_1} is to show that these coefficients of invariant tensors are solutions of a system of linear equations obtained by applying the splitting axiom to simple nodal Gromov--Witten invariants, as in \eqref{eq_intro_splitting}.
+We then prove that this system of equations is invertible.
 Concretely, we have to show that an explicit matrix defined in terms of the combinatorics of ways to form $n$ pairs out of $2n$ objects is invertible.
 This matrix has appeared previously in mathematics\footnote{The closest appearance is related to the computation of the tautological ring in cohomology of a fixed smooth curve of genus $g$.
 In this context, invertibility implies the Gorenstein property, see \cite{Tavakol}.}, in particular in the theory of zonal symmetric functions \cite[\S VII.2]{MR553598}, and we apply existing results in representation theory to prove invertibility (other proofs can be found in the literature).